sohamrajput7/AI-Enabled-Card-Organizer/README.md

 rm Pipfile*
 ```

-### To install 'pipenv' with all the requirements, run the following commands on Terminal
+### To setup 'pipenv' with all the requirements, run the following commands on Terminal
 ```
 pipenv --three
 pipenv install -r requirements.txt